 For successful grant applicants who consent to receiving further communications from the Trust, as well as holding your details on our password-protected spreadsheets indefinitely, our web host (Wix) will also hold your name and email address indefinitely to enable us to email you occasionally.
 You may withdraw your consent at any time.

 For donors, legators and other stakeholders, all of the personal data we are given is held securely, indefinitely, unless you (or your estate in the case of legators) request deletion, in which case we undertake to delete it after a minimum of six years have elapsed following the financial year in which the last financial transaction with the Trust occurred.
 Gift aid declaration forms are also retained indefinitely in hard and/or soft copy as we or CAF may need to show them to tax authorities.

 5. What do we do with your personal data?

 With regard to grant applicants, we will use your personal information to process your application and any grant payments, for administration and record keeping purposes, to account to regulatory bodies, and to further our charitable aims.
 If you opt in to receiving further communications from the Trust, you are consenting to be contacted by the Trust, including invitations to participate in an annual survey, receiving the annual Newsletter, being contacted for fundraising purposes, and being made aware of events or volunteering opportunities at the Trust.
-If you opt in, and subsequently change your mind, you can have your contact details removed from the Trust’s database and distribution list by writing to us or emailing email@example.com
+If you opt in, and subsequently change your mind, you can have your contact details removed from the Trust’s records and distribution list by emailing email@example.com

 The Trust will: